Making a start

 November progress

-Dug over about 10sqm
+Dug over about 10sqm.

 My partner and I have cleared out the greenhouse and dug it over too.
 Apparently, it was glazed with plastic which has not survived the winds.
 We have found we can probably get some used greenhouse glass cheaply on Facebook Marketplace, so we’ll re-glaze it with glass in the spring.